Blue Horizons Garden Resort and Saint Lucia Pitons

 3 nights Saint Lucia including breakfast, 7 nights Blue Horizons Garden Resort including breakfast.
 The price below is per person, exclusive of international flights, and is intended as a broad indication of how much you should budget for your trip.
 We will tailor your itinerary to match your specific budget, dates and interests.

 On the beach - 8 days

 Blue Horizons Garden Resort

-Close to the beautiful Grand Anse Beach but nestled in mature tropical gardens, Blue Horizons offers peace and tranquillity as well as authentic, old school, Caribbean charm and excellent value for money.
+Close to the beautiful Grand Anse Beach but nestled in mature tropical gardens, Blue Horizons offers peace and tranquility as well as authentic, old school, Caribbean charm and excellent value for money.